CatX711/GreetLang/GreetlangPlus.md

 <br />

 Here's where things get fun.
 Inheritance, what does it mean? <br />
-Well, now that we have `Car` defined, we can create new classes and even variables that `inherit` the features of it's `Parent`, in this case, Car.
+Well, now that we have `Car` defined, we can create new classes and even variables that `inherit` the features of it's `Parent`, in this case, Car, like we did earlier.
 Let's create a *new* Car-type class.
 We can do this using the `extends` keyword.
 It lets the compiler know it is a `Child` of Car.

 <br />
 <br />